About Venango County

 How can I search for someone recently arrested in Venango County, Pennsylvania?

 To search for someone recently arrested in Venango County, you can contact the Venango County Jail located at 1186 Elk Street, Franklin, PA.
 The jail provides an inmate lookup process through their administrative office.
-You may also call them directly at their contact number to inquire about recent arrests and inmate information.
-Additionally, the this jurisdiction Sheriff's Office may have relevant arrest information.
+You may also call them directly at their contact number to inquire about recent arrests and inmate information. the local Sheriff's Office may have relevant arrest information.

-Mugshots or booking photos in Venango County can be obtained from the Venango County Jail or the this area Sheriff's Office.
+Mugshots or booking photos in Venango County can be obtained from the Venango County Jail or the Venango County Sheriff's Office.
 These offices maintain records of individuals processed through their facilities.
 For online access, you may need to check if the Sheriff's Office provides a digital portal or contact them directly for assistance in obtaining booking photos.

 To obtain a criminal background check in Venango County, you should contact the Pennsylvania State Police, who manage the Pennsylvania Access To Criminal History (PATCH) system.
 Locally, you can also inquire at the Venango County Courthouse for guidance on accessing state-level background checks.
 The PATCH system allows you to request and receive background check results online.